ropensci/lightr/README.md

   [`colourvision`](https://cran.r-project.org/package=colourvision),
   [`Avicol`](https://sites.google.com/site/avicolprogram/), etc.).
 * [`spectrolab`](https://github.com/meireles/spectrolab)
-* Other projects such as [`hyperSpec`](http://hyperspec.r-forge.r-project.org/)
-  or [`readJDX`](https://cran.r-project.org/package=readJDX) have some overlap with `lightr` (import of JCAMP-DX `.jdx` files for example) but mainly focus on other types of spectra, such a Raman spectra, while `lightr` focuses exclusively UV-VIS reflectance/transmittance/absorbance spectra.

 To our knowledge, `lightr` is the only gratis tool to import some complex file formats such as Avantes binary files or OceanOptics `.ProcSpec`.
 Because of its